mdn/browser-compat-data/docs/data-guidelines/index.md

 This list only covers cases where `"partial_implementation": true` is required.
 `"partial_implementation": true` may apply in unusual situations not covered by this guideline, such as significant changes in a single-implementation feature's behavior before standardization.

-Setting `partial_implementation` stands alone.
-Unlike `"version_added": false`, `partial_implementation` does not dictate support data to descendant features.
-Likewise, a subfeature's `"version_added": false` does not imply `"version_added": false` or `"partial_implementation": true` for an ancestor feature.

 Here are some example situations: